Cyber Smart Week - How cyber safe are you at home?

 An easy way to secure them safely is to use a password manager.
 It’s like an online safe that stores and manages your passwords for you and keeps them safe using strong encryption.
 You’ll only have to remember the one strong password for your password manager, and it’ll do the rest.
-Read more about password managers on the CERT NZ website(external link).
+Read more about password managers on the CERT NZ website(external link)(external link).

 Turn on two-factor authentication